Thesis and maturity test in master's and licentiate programmes

 Assessment

 Your thesis will be assessed on a scale of 0–5.
 The assessment is conducted in Finnish, Swedish or English.
 Your thesis will be assessed by two examiners.
-The Faculty Council or, in the case of the Faculty of Science, the management team of the Degree Programme Steering Group approves your thesis and assess it based on the opinion given by the examiners.
+The dean approves your thesis and assess it based on the opinion given by the examiners.
+The date of completion of your thesis is the date on which you submitted your thesis for assessment.

 If you are dissatisfied with your grading, you can lodge an appeal with the University’s Academic Appeals Board.
 Read more on the page Legal protection of students.